 - The Individuals with Disabilities Education Act (IDEA) states that all schools must identify any students with special needs.
-It goes on to require schools to provide educational services from kindergarten to the 12th grade or the student is 22 years of age.
+It goes on to require schools to provide educational services from Kindergarten to the 12th grade or until the student is 22 years of age.

 - Section 504 of the 1973 Rehabilitation Act requires schools to make the necessary adjustments to accommodate all students, including those with a learning impairment.

 The Child and Adolescent Bipolar Foundation stresses that it is also important to remember that every student is different.
 This means that their needs are unique.
 While these laws are in place to protect students with bipolar disorder, flexibility and open lines of communication are just as important.2

 How Schools Can Help